 When a long-term affair is discovered, the results can be cataclysmic at times.
 No wonder those in long-term affairs keep the infidelity going but also remain quiet about it to their spouse.
 That raises the question: Why do people have long-term affairs but want to stay married?
-What factors are at play that keep the relationships from falling apart?
+What factors are at play that keeps the relationships from falling apart?
 Let’s explore the reasons why someone in a long-term affair would want to maintain their current marriage.

 What Is A Long-Term Affair?

 A long-term affair is generally an affair that has survived for 15 months or longer.
 Since most affairs lose steam around 6-10 months, anything that survives for over a year is considered long-term.
 However, there are some long-term affairs that have lasted almost a lifetime.
-These affairs are extremely rare, because the longer infidelity goes on, the harder it is to hide.
+These affairs are extremely rare because the longer infidelity goes on, the harder it is to hide.

 But what happens when the extramarital affair continues for years and years?
 Why would someone keep such activities going, knowing full well it will come back to bite them?

 Reasons Why People Have Long-Term Affairs But Stay Married

 Affairs are an isolating experience—for those being unfaithful and those being betrayed.
 Yet, with a long-term affair, there is some kind of shift or accommodation, so to speak, that allows for the long-term affair to continue on.
 It may not even be that the affair goes unnoticed.
 Maybe it means that you denied the signs of the affair because you didn’t want to confront the cheater.